Skip to content

 Instructions

-• An hour before mixing the dough, place a small bowl on the scale and measure in the raisins, and add the rum.
-Gather all the ingredients together on the kitchen counter and allow them to sit for an hour and come to room temperature.
+• Place a small bowl on the scale and measure in the raisins, and add the rum.

-• To make the dough, heat the milk to 95° F, using a kitchen thermometer to check the temperature.
-Place the mixing bowl for the stand mixer on the scale and measure in the milk.
-Measure in the yeast, sprinkling it on the milk and then whisking it for a few seconds to combine.
+• Heat the milk to 95° F, using a kitchen thermometer to check the temperature.
+Place the mixing bowl for the stand mixer on the scale and add the milk.
+Sprinkle the yeast over the milk and stir to combine.
 Allow the yeast to hydrate for two minutes.

-• With the mixing bowl still on the kitchen scale, measure in the rest of the ingredients, zeroing the scale after each measurement, adding the flour last.
+• With the mixing bowl still on the kitchen scale, measure in the all the rest of the ingredients except the almonds.
+Zero the scale after each measurement.

 • Using the mixer with the paddle attachment, mix on low speed for 1 minute.
 Switch to the dough hook, increase the speed to medium-low and mix for 4 minutes.
 Stop the mixer for two minutes.
 Scape down the sides of the bowl.
 Increase the speed to medium and mix for 2 minutes.

-• Put the dough in a clean, lightly oiled bowl with enough room for it to double in size.
-Cover the bowl with plastic wrap and refrigerate overnight.
+• Cover the bowl with plastic wrap and refrigerate overnight.

 ON BAKING DAY